I once overheard someone say to the bride: “Look! God’s confetti.” Everyone smiled, and everything was as right as rain.

-From a photography perspective, clouds create a natural diffuser and prevents dreaded shadows or an awful green casts from grass and tree leaves reflecting the sun onto your skin.
-They are a blessing in my eyes.
+And the good news at least is that from a photography perspective, clouds create a natural diffuser.
+This prevents those dreaded shadows under your eyes or an awful green casts from grass and tree leaves reflecting the sun onto your skin.
+Clouds are a blessing in my eyes.
 On sunny days, I’m actually a bit more limited in how I shoot and document your day – but with clouds, I can shoot from any direction and angle.
 The sky is literally the limit!

 What you need to do if rain is predicted for your wedding day